 - Severance of relationships that create financial conflicts.

 - The relevant staff member or outside consultant shall agree, in writing to abide by the terms of the management plan.

 - The General Counsel or their designee shall monitor compliance with the management plan until completion of the project.

-All disclosures, FCOI Reports, management plans, retrospective reviews, mitigation reports, and other records generated under this policy shall be retained for a minimum of 6 years.
-In the case of PHS-funded research, records will be kept for at least 3 years from the date the final expenditures report is submitted to the relevant agency.
+All disclosures, FCOI Reports, management plans, retrospective reviews, mitigation reports, and other records generated under this policy shall be retained for a minimum of 6 (six) years.
+In the case of PHS-funded research, records will be kept for at least 3 (three) years from the date the final expenditures report or the applicable quarterly or annual financial report is submitted to the relevant agency.

 Enforcement and Sanctions

 - The General Counsel or their designee is responsible for ensuring that disclosures are made in a timely manner, and following up with any staff members or outside consultants who do not make disclosures by the indicated deadline.